darya-ver/ERSP201819/README.md

 The first step in this project is getting an [AWS](https://lightsail.aws.amazon.com/ls/webapp/home/instances) Virtual Machine.

-1. Create an AWS account using the link above.
+* `Create an AWS account` using the link above.
-2. Create a new Lightsail instance with:
+* `Create a new Lightsail` instance with:

-    a.
-16 GB RAM
+    * 16 GB RAM

-    b.
-Latest version of ubuntu
+    * Latest version of ubuntu

-    c.
-Default key for SSH
+    * Default key for SSH

-3. 2 Ways to connect to the machine:
+* `2 ways to connect` to the machine:

-    a.
-Connecting through the browser on Lightsail menu.
+    * `Connecting through the browser:` Navigate to your instance on the AWS menu, click connect button.

-    b.
-Connecting through SSH by downloading the default key file onto your machine.
-Use this command in the terminal:
+    * `Connecting through SSH:` download the default key for your instance, and use the following command in the terminal:

               ssh ubuntu@[IP for your AWS instance] -i [Default key filename]

-4. Make sure to take "Snapshots" of your instance as a back up of the virtual machine.
+* Make sure to take `Snapshots` of your instance as a back up of the virtual machine.
 Use these to restore the machine in case it breaks.

 ### HOW TO GET THE CODE TO YOUR LOCAL DEVICE